A message from the Assistant Vice President and Dean of Students

 Insurance Enrollment Requirements:

 - All enrolled students must have health insurance coverage.
-Enrolled domestic students who carry personal insurance coverage may waive enrollment in the Claremont Colleges Student Health Insurance Plan (SHIP) by submitting information and proof of coverage annually via their CMC Current Student Portal.
+Enrolled domestic students who carry personal insurance coverage may waive enrollment in the Claremont Colleges Student Health Insurance Plan (SHIP) by submitting information and proof of coverage annually via their SHIP Insurance Verification Portal.
 Students who do not complete the waiver process will be enrolled in SHIP.

-- All International Undergraduate Students are required to enroll in the SHIP coverage.
-The coverage premium will be added to the student’s account and the enrollment will be automatically submitted to SHIP.
+- The coverage premium will be added to the student’s account and the enrollment will be automatically submitted to SHIP.